flightaware/kafkatcl/README.md

 Methods of kafka interface object
 ---

-* *$kafka* **config** *?key value?*
+* *$kafka* **config** *?key value? ...*

 If invoked without arguments, returns a list of the configuration properties and values suitable for passing to *array set* or whatever.

-If invoked with a key and value, sets the key-value pair into the configuration properties.
+If invoked with one or more pairs of property and value arguments, sets the value of each property-value pair into the configuration properties.

 Returns a Tcl error if it fails.